 Make Filling

-- Heat a bit of oil in a pan and add the pork.
+- Add the cornstarch and water in a small bowl, mix until clumps disappear, set aside.
+Heat a bit of oil in a pan and add the pork.
 Cook until browned and liquid has evaporated.
+Add garlic and onions, cook for two minutes with browned pork.

-- Add soy sauce, dark soy sauce, sugar, and oyster sauce, mix well and cook for another 2 minutes.
+- Add soy sauce, dark soy sauce, sugar, and oyster sauce.
+Mix well and cook for another 2 minutes.

 - Add cornstarch slurry and braise on low heat for 40 - 50 minutes or until the meat reaches a tenderness to your liking.
 Add some more water if the sauce gets too thick and you want to continue braising.